 The proposed metrics are specifically addressed to protect the interests of the actors in a toll system, such as Toll Service Providers, Toll Chargers and Road Users.
 The metrics can be used to define requirements (e.g. for requests for proposals) and for performance assessment.

-This part of ISO/TS 17444 recognizes two types of situations where a performance assessment is necessary:
+This document recognises two types of situations where a performance assessment is necessary: